-The following main risks have been identified as the risks most likely to affect Bield's future performance:
+The following key risks have been identified as the risks most likely to affect Bield's future performance:

-KEY RISKS IMPACTING ON FUTURE PERFORMANCE

-Key Risk: Energy Efficiency Standard for Social Housing (EESH2) and Net Zero
+Key Risk: We fail to achieve net zero investing in our homes by 2045

+Background and Mitigation of Risk
-The social housing sector is committed to meeting the Scottish Government and

-Scottish Housing Regulator's net zero, carbon reduction and energy efficiency measures.
-We have developed a Strategic Asset Management Strategy which sets out investment in new and existing homes to support the Net Zero agenda.
+The social housing sector is committed to meeting the Scottish Government and Scottish Housing Regulator's net zero, carbon reduction and energy efficiency measures.
+We have developed a Strategic Asset Management Strategy (SAMS) which sets out investment in new and existing homes to support the net zero agenda and maintain the quality of Bield's homes.
+We are carrying out a full assessment of our homes to assess the level of investment required and prioritise that investment over the short and longer term.
+Options for funding the significant investment by 2045 will be considered and we will maximise support from various grants.

-Key Risk: Inflationary increases and Energy Crisis
+Key Risk: The impact of inflationary increases and the energy crisis